 slice of cinnamon pumpkin brioche with butter

 I do use canned puree, because it’s easy.
-You can use homemade if you want.
+I also have a recipe for homemade pumpkin puree, which works for baked recipes too, so you can use that.
 And if you’re worried about having leftover puree, make this canned pumpkin pasta.
-It’s so worth opening a can for.
+It’s such an easy dinner for this time of year.

-If the process of making brioche scares you, I love this video with Claire Saffitz and her take on brioche.
+Making brioche can seem scary, but it’s quite easy, just take your time with it.
+I also love this video with Claire Saffitz and her take on brioche.

 The process

-Sprinkle the dough with a mix of brown sugar and cinnamon.
-The pat the sugar down, so it sticks a bit.
+Next, sprinkle the dough with a mix of brown sugar and cinnamon.
+Then pat the sugar down, so it sticks a bit.

 Roll the log tightly, as best as you can.
 Having a dough scraper helps with lifting and rolling, so use that to gently move the dough.
-This is a soft dough, even when it’s cold.
+Even when cold, this dough is pretty delicate, so take your time.
 But the end result is well worth it.

-At this point, you could turn this brioche into brioche cinnamon rolls.
-If not, halving the log is the best way to transfer it to the pan and have it bake nicely.
+At this point, you could turn this pumpkin bread into pumpkin brioche rolls by slicing it just like you would cinnamon rolls.
+If you’re sticking with bread, cut the log into two equal parts.
+This is the best way to transfer it to the pan and have it bake nicely.

-Because the dough proofs slowly and in the cold, this rise before baking will take a while.
+Because the dough proofs slowly, this rise before baking will take a while.
 It normally takes up to an hour for the dough to warm up and poof up.
 To be sure it’s ready, gently poke it with your finger to make an indentation.
 If it slowly bounces back, the dough is ready!

-Brush it with leftover melted butter and bake.
+Brush dough with leftover melted butter and bake.
 You want a deep brown crust on the top.
 And if you tap it, the bread should sound hollow.

 buttered brioche bread in loaf pan